AlexKman/BE2_Nc_Knews/README.md

   - `created_at` defaults to the current date
   - `body`

 - NOTE: psql expects Date types to be in a date format - not a timestamp!
-However, you can easily turn a timestamp into a date using js...
+However you can easily turn a timestamp into a date using js...

 ### Step 2 - Building and Testing